netbox-community/devicetype-library/README.md

-# NetBox Device Type Library
+# NetBox Device Type Library - REGAL

 ## About this Library